OmniDB/doc/en/src/05_creating_changing_and_removing_tables.md

 #### Editing tables

 OmniDB also lets you edit existing tables (always following DBMS limitations).
-To test this feature we will add a new column to the table *Customer*.
+To test this feature we will add a new column to the table *customers*.
 To access the alter table interface just right click the table node and select the action *Table Actions > Alter Table*:

 ![](https://raw.githubusercontent.com/OmniDB/doc/master/img/image_037.png)